 A construction manager oversees a construction site and its workers, ensuring efficiency in the workforce and overall operations.
 They work in an office within the construction site to meet and coordinate with architects, contractors, and clients.
 They must also hire the required workforce, identify and resolve issues, maintain daily reports and communication with clients, and prioritize a safe work environment.
 Above all, they must see that all of the required protocols are met, including the target completion time and budget.

 These skill sets are where the common ground ends though.
-A general superintendent responsibility is more likely to require skills like "safety program," "safety compliance," "site safety," and "site supervision."
-Whereas a construction manager requires skills like "real estate," "project scope," "building codes," and "strong computer."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a general superintendent are more likely to require skills like "safety program," "safety compliance," "site safety," and "site supervision."
+On the other hand, a job as a construction manager requires skills like "real estate," "project scope," "building codes," and "strong computer."
+As you can see, what employees do in each career varies considerably.

 An installation manager is primarily in charge of overseeing a company's installation projects, ensuring efficiency and timeliness.
 It is their duty to set goals and objectives, manage budgets and schedules, liaise with clients to identify their needs and preferences, and develop strategies to optimize installation processes, prioritizing customer satisfaction.
 Furthermore, as an installation manager, it is essential to lead and encourage the workforce to reach goals, all while implementing the safety standards and regulations for a safe work environment.

-But both careers also use different skills, according to real general superintendent resumes.
-While general superintendent responsibilities can utilize skills like "construction management," "excellent organizational," "oversight," and "construction projects," some installation managers use skills like "windows," "payroll," "strong customer service," and "sub contractors."
+Each career also uses different skills, according to real general superintendent resumes.
+While general superintendent responsibilities can utilize skills like "construction management," "excellent organizational," "oversight," and "construction projects," installation managers use skills like "windows," "payroll," "strong customer service," and "sub contractors."

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a general superintendent is likely to be skilled in "quality standards," "excellent organizational," "oversight," and "customer service," while a typical assistant project manager is skilled in "purchase orders," "sub contractors," "meeting minutes," and "assist project."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a general superintendent is likely to be skilled in "quality standards," "excellent organizational," "oversight," and "customer service," while a typical assistant project manager is skilled in "purchase orders," "sub contractors," "meeting minutes," and "assist project."

 A Controls Project Manager supervises the project control of engineering and construction projects.
 They are responsible for estimating costs, monitoring work progress, and quality assurance.